philiprodrigues/DUNEprotoTKI/README.md

    ```
    ./do.sh
    ```
-   and all output will be in the ./output/ subdirectories with all print-out in see*.log.
+   and all output will be in the ./output/ subdirectories with all printout in see*.log.